Skip to content

 3.5 Exception Handling in Embedded Systems

-Using exceptions in embedded systems requires great caution.
-There are several key issues here.
+Using exceptions in embedded systems requires extreme caution.
+Here are several key issues.

-Code size: Exception handling requires additional "unwind tables" and runtime support code, which significantly increase binary size.
-On small MCUs with only a few dozen KB of Flash, this can directly lead to insufficient space.
+Code Size: Exception handling requires additional "unwind tables" and runtime support code, which significantly increases the binary size.
+On small MCUs with only a few tens of KB of Flash, this can directly lead to insufficient space.

-Time indeterminism: When an exception occurs, the time required to handle it is completely unpredictable—it depends on factors such as the depth of the call stack and the number of objects that need to be destructed.
-In embedded real-time systems where real-time performance is paramount, this indeterminism is unacceptable.
+Timing Uncertainty: When an exception occurs, the time required to handle it is completely unpredictable—it depends on the depth of the call stack, the number of objects that need to be destroyed, and other factors.
+In embedded real-time systems where timing is critical, this uncertainty is unacceptable.

-Implicit control flow: Exceptions introduce an "invisible goto"—any function call might exit early due to an exception, making the code's execution paths harder to reason about.
+Implicit Control Flow: Exceptions introduce an "invisible goto"—any function call might exit prematurely due to an exception, making the code's execution path much harder to reason about.

-Therefore, many embedded projects choose to disable exceptions entirely (using the -fno-exceptions compiler flag), turning instead to return values or error codes for error handling:
+Therefore, many embedded projects choose to disable exceptions entirely (using the -fno-exceptions compiler flag) and instead use return values or error codes for error handling:

 // 推荐的嵌入式错误处理方式